-ARTICLE 27 - Employee Tools
+Article 3 - Employee Tools

-- 27.01 Each employee will be required to provide CSA approved footwear where applicable according to Worksafe guidelines.
+- 3.01 Each employee will be required to provide CSA approved footwear where applicable according to Worksafe guidelines.
 In addition, each employee will be required to provide a basic hand tool kit consisting of: - a.
 Carpenters: Claw hammer, tape measure, multi-bit screwdriver (or equivalent screwdrivers), work gloves, side-cutters. - b.
-Wardrobe: scissors, notebook and pen or pencil. - c.
+Wardrobe: scissors, notebook and pen or pencil.

+- c.
 Hair and Wigs: Various combs and brushes, various sized curling irons, blow drier with solis, cutting cape, clippers, heated rollers and wig clamps. - d.
 Make up: brushes, notebook, make-up tray - e.
-Loaders: work gloves.
+Loaders: work gloves. - 3.02 The employer must insure and assure the safety of the employees' tools and working apparel against fire and burglary on the employer's premises.
+If so requested the employee shall submit to the employer's representative an inventory of tools and working apparel on the employer's premises.